Find a Doctor, Dentist or Hospital | Aetna (2024)

 • The five character codes included in the Aetna Clinical Policy Bulletins (CPBs) are obtained from Current Procedural Terminology (CPT®), copyright 2015 by the American Medical Association (AMA).
 CPT is developed by the AMA as a listing of descriptive terms and five character identifying codes and modifiers for reporting medical services and procedures performed by physicians.

-• The responsibility for the content of Aetna Clinical Policy Bulletins (CPBs) is with Aetna and no endorsem*nt by the AMA is intended or should be implied.
+• The responsibility for the content of Aetna Clinical Policy Bulletins (CPBs) is with Aetna and no endorsement by the AMA is intended or should be implied.
 The AMA disclaims responsibility for any consequences or liability attributable or related to any use, nonuse or interpretation of information contained in Aetna Clinical Policy Bulletins (CPBs).
 No fee schedules, basic unit values, relative value guides, conversion factors or scales are included in any part of CPT.
 Any use of CPT outside of Aetna Clinical Policy Bulletins (CPBs) should refer to the most current Current Procedural Terminology which contains the complete and most current listing of CPT codes and descriptive terms.
 Applicable FARS/DFARS apply.

 LICENSE FOR USE OF CURRENT PROCEDURAL TERMINOLOGY, FOURTH EDITION ("CPT®")